jundalisay/ppblist/content/en/company/_index.md

     - img: "/icons/2022.jpg"
       title: "Deployment"
       sub: "We use the crisis to move businesses online and into our trisactions system to prove that our system can alleviate the crisis that it was designed for.
 We successfully test barter-credits (bardits) for food to address food inflation"
+    - img: "/icons/2024.jpg"
+      title: "Sveltekit on Turso"
+      sub: "We overhaul Pantrypoints into Sveltekit on Cloudflare using the Turso database in preparation for the coming crisis of 2028-2029 from Trump's policies"

 # cta: